kafk3d/crapify/README.md

 **Size Analysis:**

 - **Total Bundle Size**: Raw and gzipped sizes with formatted output
 - **Largest Packages**: Top contributors to bundle size with percentages
 - **Tree-shakeable**: Packages that support ES modules and tree-shaking
 - **Side Effects**: Packages that have side effects and can't be tree-shaken
-- **Detailed Breakdown**: Individual package sizes and bundle impact

 **Output Formats:**